Denapena/Tracking_Data_Analysis/README.md

 # Tracking_Data_Analysis

-Project for Soccermatics Pro Course where using tracking data for the Champions League 2023 final between Manchester City and Inter Milan I compared Edin Džeko's and Romelu Lukaku's attacking runs.
+Using tracking data for the Champions League 2023 final between Manchester City and Inter Milan to compare Edin Džeko's and Romelu Lukaku's attacking runs.
 A project summary is in the pdf file with the plots of the attacking runs, the boxplots of distance and angle of the runs, and a short interpretation of the RunDžeko.mp4 file.

 ## Main tools used